Logo

 Back-end DTI

-While both are important, most lenders focus on your back-end DTI because it presents the most accurate account of your recurring monthly costs.
+Your back-end ratio includes your front-end DTI plus all your other monthly DTI debt (credit card bills, car loan, etc.) While both are important, most lenders focus on your back-end DTI because it presents the most accurate account of your recurring monthly costs.

-How to Calculate Debt-to-Income Ratio in 3 Steps
+How to calculate debt-to-income ratio in 3 steps

 Since lenders use your DTI to determine whether or not you’re capable of taking on more debt, it’s a good idea to know your DTI before you apply.
 Thankfully, the formula is pretty straightforward: